Anton Seidl

-Anton Seidl (7 May 1850 – 28 March 1898) was a famous Hungarian Wagner conductor, best known for his association with the Metropolitan Opera in New York City and the New York Philharmonic.
+Anton Seidl (7 May 1850 – 28 March 1898) was a Hungarian conductor, best known for his collaboration with Richard Wagner and conducting his operas, and for his association with the Metropolitan Opera in New York City and the New York Philharmonic.

 Biography

 He was born in Pest, Austria-Hungary, where he began the study of music at a very early age.
 When only seven years old, he could pick out at the piano melodies which he had heard in the theatre.
 At 15, he became a student of harmony and counterpoint under Nicolitsch.
 He attended the normal school at Pest for three years, the gymnasium for eight years.
 At age 16 he had been thinking of becoming a priest.
 Seidl entered the Royal University of Pest, but his love for music prevailed and he left the university two years later to go to Leipzig, where he studied at the Leipzig Conservatory from October 1870, remaining there until 1872, when he was summoned to Bayreuth as one of Richard Wagner's copyists.

 At Bayreuth, he assisted in making the first fair copy of Der Ring des Nibelungen.
 Wagner treated him as one of the "chosen few", and it was natural that he should take a part in the first Bayreuth Festival in 1876.
 Wagner then sent him to Vienna to stage Siegfried and Götterdämmerung there, the last two of his operatic tetralogy, Der Ring des Nibelungen.